The Maritime Standard Newsletter:

 Website: https://www.tmsawards.com

-In 2022, more than 950 executives, including delegations from Saudi Arabia, India, Oman, Kuwait, Iraq, USA, Asia and Europe, assembled in the iconic Atlantis Ballroom to witness the presentation of 29 different Awards, and enjoy the spectacular ceremony and top quality entertainment.
+At the 2023 Awards more than 1100 executives, including delegations from Saudi Arabia, India, Oman, Kuwait, Asia and Europe, gathered in the iconic Atlantis Ballroom to witness the presentation of 32 different Awards, and enjoy the spectacular ceremony, hosted by leading journalist and author, Gavin Esler, and local media personality and presenter Rania Ali, as well as some top quality live entertainment and a four course Greek themed banquet.

-The 2023 TMS Awards, the tenth in the series, will be held on Tuesday 7th November, once again at The Atlantis.
-The elite audience will experience the drama of seeing the much coveted awards presented, in line with the recommendations of an experienced and independent judging panel.
-This will include a number of special individual awards, recognising the contributions made by high achieving industry leaders and innovators.
+The audience witnessed the much coveted awards being presented to the winners, in line with the recommendations of an experienced and independent judging panel.
+This included a number of special individual awards, recognising the contributions made by high achieving industry leaders and innovators.

 These remain the only Awards of their kind that represent all sectors within the maritime and shipping industries, a factor that has been evident since their inception.
 They are in particular the only Awards where all the major shipowners and operators from across the region are represented, something that TMS is extremely proud of.